t033yV/workflow-reference/README.md

 # Workflow Reference

 ## Overview
-This repository serves as a **detailed reference** for project structures, coding best practices, and Git collaboration.
+This repository serves as a *overview of the repo and how to use it.
 It is designed to help streamline workflows, ensure consistency, and provide guidance for managing repositories effectively.

 ## What You'll Find Here
 ✅ Project structure guidelines for different tech stacks